Home Insurance in Poland for Foreigners • Rent & Property Cover Guide 2026

 How Much Does Home Insurance Cost in Poland?

 Property insurance in Poland remains relatively affordable compared to Western Europe.
-Here are realistic ranges for 2025:
+As of early 2026, the cheapest apartment policies start around 100–150 PLN/year, while full packages with add-ons run higher.
+Here are realistic ranges:

-• House (dom jednorodzinny): 500–2,500 PLN/year, varying significantly based on size, construction type, location, and whether you include outbuildings, garden structures, or garages.
+- House (dom jednorodzinny): 400–2,500 PLN/year, varying significantly based on size, construction type, location, and whether you include outbuildings, garden structures, or garages.
+A full package with photovoltaics for a 120 m² house typically lands around 400–800 PLN.

 Factors that influence pricing include: